 The tunnel cuts through the rock of the lower and peripheral schist shell of the Upper Tauern Penninicum.
 It has an overburden between 30 m and 145 m, and approximately a third of the tunnel length crosses a spacious sliding body (rockslide mass).

 BGG Consult has been involved in the project since 1992.
 In 1994, an alternative route, close to the existing track was considered.
 For this purpose, an extensive subsoil exploration was conducted for the geological and geotechnical evaluation of the new route.

 In 2004, an expert's report was compiled for the route selection procedure regarding the relevant geology, hydrogeology and geotechnics of the project.
-This was based on the current project including the tunnel.
+This was based on the final project including the tunnel.
 For the Anger Gorge Bridge, geotechnical expert's reports were compiled that were needed for the building permit application, and the preparation of the tender.

 Anger Gorge Bridge:

 From a geological and geotechnical point of view, it was of great importance that the heavy and concentrated loads were transferred into the sound rock.
 For the abutment of the side facing Schwarzach, the weathered rock had to be cleared several meters deep.
 This required the implementation of an anchored concrete block as a substructure below the foundation.
 All these works had to be carried out in a cliffy escarpment.